seanbell/opensurfaces-segmentation-ui/README.md

 		this example) to a list of polygons.
 Example:
 		{"1": [[x1,y1,x2,y2,x3,y3,...], [x1,y1,x2,y2,...]]}.
-		Coordinates are scaled with respect to the source photo dimensions, so both x and y are within 0 to 1.
+		Coordinates are scaled with respect to the source photo dimensions, so both x and y are in the range 0 to 1.

 	time_ms: amount of time the user spent (whether or not they were active)